NCAA Division I women's basketball tournament upsets: 9 seeds

 ^{‡} Not officially an upset because the teams were separated by fewer than 5 seed lines.

 Elite Eight

 The Elite Eight are the four pairs of teams that meet in the Regional Finals.

 11 seeds

-The only 11 seed who advanced from the Sweet Sixteen, Gonzaga in 2011, was defeated in the Elite Eight by one-seed North Carolina, 83-60.
+The only 11 seed who advanced from the Sweet Sixteen, Gonzaga in 2011, was defeated in the Elite Eight by one-seed Stanford, 83-60.

 10 seeds

 Although two 10 seeds have advanced from the Sweet Sixteen, both were defeated in the Elite Eight: Oregon to top-seeded UConn, 90-52 in 2017, and Creighton to top-seeded South Carolina, 80-50 in 2022.

 9 seeds

 One of the two 9 seeds who advanced from the Sweet Sixteen also won in the Elite Eight.
 Seed of the team they defeated is in parentheses, showing that this was an upset victory (separated by more than 4 seed lines).
 The team did not win in the Final Four.